BranchingBad/tryhackme-utils/README.md

 Permissions: Ensure your user has sudo privileges to run this script successfully.

+## ✨ setup-ldap Features

+This Bash script automates the fundamental installation and initial configuration of an **OpenLDAP (slapd) server** on **Ubuntu 20.04 (Focal Fossa)**.
+It streamlines several steps commonly performed during a basic OpenLDAP setup, making it quicker to get a working LDAP instance.

+💡Important Notes:

+This script provides a **basic setup** only.
+Further configuration (e.g., adding schemas, organizational units, users) will need to be done manually after the script completes.

+The script includes `dpkg-reconfigure slapd` and the `olcSaslSecProps.ldif` application twice, mirroring the provided source.
+While not always strictly necessary, this ensures fidelity to the original process.

+Error handling is included to stop the script if critical commands fail.

 ## 📄 License

 Distributed under the GPL-3.0 license See LICENSE for more information.